FlockOfBirds/listview-sort/README.md

 ## Features
 * Sort through a single field
-* Hide / Show dropdown sort select
+* Specify an option to sort list view items on load.
+If multiple defaults are selected, the widget will select the first one.
-* When the list view is not specified, the widget will pick the closest one.
+* If no default select option is specified the widget will always select the first one.

 ## Dependencies
 Mendix 7.6